AsyncDisplayKit/Documentation/docs/_docs/containers-aspagernode.md

 nextPage: display-node.html
 ---

-`ASPagerNode` is a subclass of `ASCollectionNode` with a specific UICollectionViewLayout used under the hood.
+`ASPagerNode` is a subclass of `ASCollectionNode` with a specific `UICollectionViewLayout` used under the hood.

-Using it allows you to produce a page style UI similar to what you'd create with UIKit's UIPageViewController.
-ASPagerNode currently supports staying on the correct page during rotation.
+Using it allows you to produce a page style UI similar to what you'd create with UIKit's `UIPageViewController`. `ASPagerNode` currently supports staying on the correct page during rotation.
 It does _not_ currently support circular scrolling.

 The main dataSource methods are: